hailongxu/taskorch/README.md

 - **Task** — The minimal unit of execution, built from a fn or closure along with runtime metadata.
 - **Queue** — The queue holds tasks that are waiting to be processed.
 It acts as a buffer where tasks are stored until they can be executed.
 - **Threads** — Threads are responsible for executing the tasks retrieved from the queue.
-- **Resource Pool** — Responsible for the lifecycle management of both the Queue and the Threads, establishing a mapping between names and instances.
+- **Resource Pool** — Responsible for the lifecycle management of both the Queue and the Threads, establishing a mapping between IDs and instances.

 ## Task